Brono25/cacoepy/README.md

 **cacoepy** *noun* [ *kuh-koh-uh-pee* ]
 *Bad or incorrect pronunciation.*

-**cacoepy** is a collection of tools I have developed—or plan to develop—to assist in working with mispronunciation detection and diagnosis (MDD) systems.
+A collection of tools I have developed—or plan to develop—to assist in working with mispronunciation detection and diagnosis (MDD) systems.

 ___